 Further optimize images.

-We will soon create a module to compress product images, category images and brand images for PrestaShop.
+Use our ImageMagick for PrestaShop with AJAX generator high quality images module to optimize product images, category images and brand images for PrestaShop.

 For banner images, logo and other images you uploaded to your site, you can also use tools to further compress images to reduce their sizes by following these steps.